 Through utilizing an MSP with a solid cloud strategy, organizations can have access to Backup-as-a-Service (BaaS), Infrastructure-as-a-Service (IaaS), and Disaster Recovery-as-a-Service (DRaaS) to ensure round-the-clock access to data and on-demand technology.

 When businesses make a decision regarding the model that would be most beneficial to them, considering the budget is critical.

 Traditional infrastructure will be more costly than the cloud, but if a business needs the ownership that traditional IT allows — it could be the best decision of the two.

 On the other hand, if a business is trying to remain cost-conscious, cloud infrastructure would be the best option.
 Whether by implementing a hybrid solution or utilizing all of the benefits of the cloud, the flexibility would prove invaluable to a team also looking to save.

 Which model is right for your business?

-Traditional IT Infrastructure and Cloud Computing each offer different advantages and disadvantages, which is why choosing the right IT model can be a challenge for most businesses.
-If you're unsure of the right IT model for you, utilize the IT consultants here at Centre Technologies.
+Traditional on-prem and the cloud each offer different advantages and disadvantages, which is why choosing the right model can be a challenge for most businesses.
+If you're unsure of the right model for you, utilize the IT consultants here at Centre Technologies.
 We are ready to assist you in your switch or cultivation of a cloud, hybrid, or traditional IT environment.

-Our IT consultants will assess your current environment and develop a unique IT blueprint that not only aligns with your business goals but is crafted to enable business growth.
+Our IT consultants will assess your current environment and develop a unique gameplan that not only aligns with your business goals but is crafted to enable business growth.
 That way, you'll have confidence in the IT model your business utilizes.